PYPHOT – A tool for computing photometry from spectra#

 https://mybinder.org/badge.svg https://img.shields.io/badge/render%20on-nbviewer-orange.svg

-This package is mostly organized around 2 main classes:
+This package is mostly organized around 2 main classes (from either root module above):

 Additionally, and for convenience